MichaelCurrin/auto-tag/docs/about.md

 Note this project is only intended for versions with `v` prefix.

-## 🎛️ How it works

-When run, this Auto-Tag will:

-1. Fetch all tags on the remote.
-2. Read your latest _git_ tag
-3. Create and show label for the new tag.
-4. Actually create the tag.

-Note the tag will be of type _annotated_.

-Auto-Tag was built to be run locally by hand, but you can add it as part of your release flow.

 ## 💽 Pre-requisites

 Note this was written for Unix-like systems (Linux and macOS).